 - Obsessing over attainment or use of marijuana

-If you or someone you love is exhibiting these signs, there is a good chance that an addiction to marijuana is developing or has already occurred.
+If you or someone you love is exhibiting these signs, there is a good chance that addiction to marijuana is developing or has already occurred.

 Entering Drug Rehab